cdluminate/ProdL/ProdL.md

 extended version of the abstract.
 Similarly, the storyline of the introduction should be logically linear for ease of writing and understanding.

+The introduction part has abound space for smooth connection between the key points of the paper to make the story line simple and linear.
+Some important but transitional sentences will not be written in the abstract -- the introduction is where they should be put.

+Being logically linear is quite important.
+Many readers will only skim the abstract (and figures).
+Some of them will skim more until the end of introduction.
+Abrupt logical organization or too much irrelevant content will definitely distract the reader from whatever they should focus on.

+A fast reading technique is to read only the first sentence of a paragraph.
+When you write a paragraph, it is also a good practice to only include one key point in a paragraph, and clearly state the key point of this paragraph in the first sentence.
+This is merely optional.

 In the end of the introduction, the contributions of a paper should be summarized following the convention.
 This summarization is also helpful for rushy reviewers that do not really have much spare time on the paper --